dominiquegarmier/typst-template/preamble.typ

 #import "@preview/ctheorems:1.1.3": *
 #import "@preview/equate:0.2.1": equate
-#import "@preview/commute:0.2.0": node, arr, commutative-diagram
+#import "@preview/fletcher:0.5.6" as fletcher: diagram, node, edge

 // colors inspired by the swiss bank notes, larger denominations used for
 // more important statments